 Each class is taught by a team of qualified professionals, including a lawyer, a certified financial planner/divorce financial analyst, a therapist or personal coach and possible other guest speakers.

 My spouse and I are working on an amiable or collaborative divorce, does this class give information valuable for us?

 Yes, absolutely.
 The ideal situation is where both parties desire an equitable settlement, and, just as important, agree on what an equitable settlement looks like.
 The legal and emotional issues are pertinent to all divorces, no matter how smooth or rough the going is.

 May my divorcing spouse and I both come?
 Yes, you are both welcome.
-Other leaders have told us that even in the most collaborative divorce, it is usually best for the divorcing parties to come to separate sessions of the class.
+Other leaders have told us that even in the most collaborative divorce, it is sometimes best for the divorcing parties to come to separate sessions of the class.
 It allows more freedom to phrase questions freely without having to worry about how your spouse will hear them, or react to them.
-Divorce is a process of preparing you to move forward into a single life, no matter how amiable it is, we want you to be free to ask any question.
+In our experience, we have had couples come together and tell us that they were glad they did.
+So you decide, together or one after the other.
+Divorce is a process of preparing you to move forward into a single life, no matter how amiable it is, we want to assist you in the manner that is most helpful to you.

 Unfortunately our divorce is, or I expect it to be, contentious.
 Does this class offer value?

 Yes.
 By having an interdisciplinary team presenting, we are able to share expertise and provide helpful information for all aspects of divorce.